How to handle snake season

 Tiger (mainly southern Australia) and Brown (all over Australia) snakes are responsible for most of the bites of our pets in Australia.

-This Spring, we are deep into snake season already.
 We know that snakes are usually found close to fresh water such as creeks or dams, and in the long grass or bush.
 Snakes also may be found in sheds, roofs and wood piles.
 This knowledge helps us with a snake safety plan which is based on avoidance.

 Snake safety plan for your pet